MicrosoftDocs/power-automate-docs/articles/customapi-web-api-tutorial.md

 <properties
-	pageTitle="Create a custom Web API for Microsoft Flow | Microsoft Flow" description="Learn how to create an ASP.NET Web API with Azure Active Directory authentication in Microsoft Flow" services=""
+	pageTitle="Build a custom connector for a Web API | Microsoft Flow" description="Learn how to create an ASP.NET Web API with Azure Active Directory authentication in Microsoft Flow." services=""
     suite="flow"
 	documentationCenter=""